 New PAL Center/Community Center: Baltimore County government, in conjunction with the Baltimore County Public Schools, proposes to construct a new center, containing over 14,000 square feet, on the grounds of the Padonia International Elementary School.
 The building will contain meeting rooms, a gym/auditorium and other facilities.
 As a multi-purpose facility, the gym/auditorium will be used by the elementary school as well as the community during non-school hours.
-Construction is expected to be complete in the Spring of 2015.
+Construction has been completed and grand opening ceremonies taken place.

 Church of the Nativity, Sanctuary Expansion: The expansion would feature a new 1,000 seat sanctuary to be added to the southwest side of the existing building.
 Architectural plans have been prepared.
-The church has received the civil engineering plan as of August 2014, and plan to make a presentation to GTCC in September.
-The GTCC will form an ad-hoc committee to comment on the proposal.
+The church has received the civil engineering plan as of August 2014, and made a presentation to GTCC in September.
 The Baltimore County Development Review Committee approved the request for a limited exemption in October.
 (GTCC & adjoining communities)